 Throughout the counseling process, I help clients to identify their own goals, barriers to reaching those goals, their unique strengths that set them apart, and address any stressors that arise.
 For me, being a counselor means making no assumptions, allowing clients to be the expert on their own lives, sharing helpful evidenced-based approaches along the way, and helping clients to make thoughtful decisions about their life.
 I enjoy being able to come alongside others as they unearth strengths, recognize their worth, and take small steps toward the person they desire to become.

 Why I Became a Counselor

 After undergrad, I decided to spend the summer as a camp counselor at a family-owned overnight camp.
 This was one of the best summers of my life for many reasons.
 It was an entire summer spent outdoors exploring and being challenged.
 Most importantly, this was when I realized I wanted to become a counselor.
 I can still recall campers facing various stressors and having the opportunity to be a caring adult who listened, helped them see their strengths, and encouraged them to grow.

-Becoming a mom awakened a desire in me to help others as they navigate the various emotions, expectations, stressors, and complexity of parenthood during pregnancy and postpartum.
+Becoming a mom awakened a desire in me to help others as they navigate the various emotions, expectations, stressors, and the complexity of parenthood during pregnancy and postpartum.
 My hope is to help clients remember their strengths during a time when they may not feel quite like themselves, discover new strengths in the midst of adjustments they are experiencing, find ways to engage in self-care, and discover opportunities to connect with others.